demandchain/developer.offerengine.com/content/v1/regions/deals.md

 # Regional Deals

 ## List all region's deals
-Returns an array of deal representations.
+Returns an array of deal representations, ordered by start_at time (earliest first).

+*Important Note*: There are default filters "in_flight", "current", "not_bg" for backwards compatibility.
+Most partners will want to override the filter value with "in_flight".

     GET /regions/:region_id/deals
     GET /regions/:zip/deals